Imaocorp/scripts/README.md

-# scripts
+# Scripts

-This is where we create and put scripts for the lego game itself.
+Random scripts we make for random lego games.